SalesforceCommerceCloud/raml-toolkit/docs/diff/library-usage.md

 ## Categorize Changes with Default Rules

 Find changes and apply the default rules defined in the raml-toolkit.
-Refer [Rules to categorize differences](rules.md#Rules-to-categorize-differences) section for all the default rules
+See [Rules to categorize differences](rules.md#Rules-to-categorize-differences) section for all of the default rules.

 ```typescript
 import { ApiDifferencer } from "@commerce-apps/raml-toolkit/lib/diff/apiDifferencer";